 Jackson Hole Mountain Resort

 Jackson Hole Mountain Resort is on the bucket list of most avid skiers and snowboarders.
-Known for its famous terrain and a vertical drop of 4,139 feet, JHMR receives an average 500 inches in snowfall yearly.
-The resort has 133 named trails featuring 13 lifts and has already received over 290 inches in snow this season; she’s a crowd-pleaser.
+Known for its famous terrain and a vertical drop of 4,139 feet, JHMR receives an average of 500 inches in snowfall yearly.
+The resort has 133 named trails featuring 13 lifts.

 Located in Teton Village, JHMR is roughly 12 miles from the town of Jackson.
 START Bus is a popular form of transportation among locals and visitors.
 START bus runs routes within the town of Jackson, between Jackson and Teton Village, in addition to commuter routes from Star Valley, WY and Teton County, ID.
 Rides vary between $1-$3 one way depending on pick-up and drop-off locations.